Deijin27/NoteSharp/README.md

 - Search in folder
 - Viewing of rendered Markdown
 - Create and use your own custom CSS for rendering markdown
-- Load other notes as templates or data-sets within a note, where the template is filled in by the values from the data set
+- Load other notes as templates or data-sets within a note, where the template is filled in by the values from the data set (More on this in the [Wiki](https://github.com/Deijin27/NoteSharp/wiki))
 - Quick Access (more than just a favourites list; has unique behaviour in relation to templates)
 - Backup to local files
 - Light and Dark theme as well as choice of Accent Color